 What are proxy servers

 Although the Internet is full of public proxies, we are not going to talk about them.
-Usually the so called public proxies are not stable at all and their usage can be limited to a few minutes.
+Usually, the so-called public proxies are not at all stable and their usage can be limited to a few minutes.

 No encryption – your traffic will not be encrypted, thus your government of ISP can sniff your traffic.

-App based – you might forget to divert your email through the proxy, thus disclosing your location and your identity.
+App-based – you might forget to divert your email through the proxy, thus disclosing your location and your identity.

 Flexible – dedicated proxies for special use – social media proxies.